msanatan/msanatan.github.io/blog/2018/dynamodb-lambdas-go-and-an-empty-list/index.md

 ## Problema Numero Dos

 If you're using the AWS Go SDK, you'll probably think to create an attribute value that's an empty Go slice.
 Trust me, wont' work.
-By default, the SDK sets empty lists to NULL (see here <https://github.com/aws/aws-sdk-go/issues/682>).
+By default, the SDK sets empty lists to NULL (see here <a href="https://github.com/aws/aws-sdk-go/issues/682" target="_blank" rel="nofollow noopener noreferrer">https://github.com/aws/aws-sdk-go/issues/682</a>).
 After playing around for a bit I was able to get an empty slice accepted:

 ```go
 itemsArray := make([]SubItems, 1)